Mad Nurse

 Mad Nurse is a video game programmed by Simon Pick and published by Firebird Software Ltd. for the Commodore 64 and ZX Spectrum in 1984.

-The plot of the game is that you control a nurse at a maternity hospital, where you have to rescue the babies who have escaped from their cots.
-If left alone, the babies will eat medicine bottles, electrocute themselves at electrical outlets, and fall down the elevator shaft.
-The gameplay has the form of a non-scrolling platformer where the nurse can use an elevator to ascend or descend platforms.
-If too many babies die, the nurse is fired.
+Gameplay

+The player controls a nurse overseeing three floors of a children's ward, moving between them via a lift to pick up babies who crawl out of their cots and return them before they can drink medicine, touch power points, or fall down lift shafts; the player manages three trainee nurses who can each sustain three mishaps, uses stun‑gas to subdue unruly children, and navigates rooms whose furniture layouts change each game.

+Development

+Mad Nurse had a budget of £650.
 Firebird initially refused to publish the game, because dying babies were too controversial, but changed their minds when their post of head of development changed hands.
 Some outlets also refused to sell the game.
+Firebird released a package that included Mad Nurse and Olli & Lissa in fall 1987.

 The music in the game is adopted from Hungarian Rhapsody No. 2 by Franz Liszt (the friska in the second section) and Brahms' Lullaby by Johannes Brahms.

-Development

-The game's budget was £650.
+Reception

+Crash called Mad Nurse a dull game covered up with a few neat graphics.